Table of Contents

 An example: Your neighbor refinanced several times during the boom and is now underwater on his mortgage because the house isn’t worth that amount anymore…and probably won’t be for a few years.
 So he concludes for you that “it’s a bad time to sell.”
 Well, yes, for him it is, but that’s not the case for everyone.

 Some of the well-known advice columns lead people to believe that they must have enough cash saved to put 20% down on a home purchase.
-While that might be the ideal situation, and certainly the best case scenario, that is not the only option.
-Very few have that amount, especially first-time buyers.
+While that might be the ideal situation, and certainly the way to keep from paying the mortgage insurance premium (PMI), that is not the only option.
+Very few have that amount set aside these days, especially first-time buyers.
 There are many loan programs available that require less than 20% for a down-payment.

 - FHA loans require 3.5%.
 Fannie and Freddie Mac are now backing loans with 3% down.

-- VA requires 0 down, zero, nada.
-A wonderful benefit for those who have served us and kept our freedom.
+- VA requires 0 down, zero.
+A wonderful benefit for those who have served us and protected our freedom.

 - There are Conventional loans for 20%, 10% and as little as 5% down.
 Add to them gifts from parents or other down payment assistance and they can be as little as 3% down.